-Media Coverage of Crime Trends in all three counties primarily featured the voices of people who work in the criminal legal system and government.
+Media coverage of crime trends primarily featured the voices of people who work in the criminal legal system and government.
 The perspectives of system-impacted individuals were rare.
 There are many factors that might explain these patterns, including differences in the accessibility of these groups to the press and reluctance of some groups to speak to the media.
 Regardless, the outcome is that when it comes to coverage of crime trends in the media, the views predominantly represented are those of government actors.

-In both Missoula and Mecklenburg counties, media stories discussing rising or persistent rates of violence primarily attributed these increases to root social causes, especially mental health issues and substance use (Missoula) and basic needs going unmet due to poverty, inequality, and housing issues (Mecklenburg).
-In comparison, the solutions presented were just as likely or more likely to rely on the criminal legal system as to target underlying causes.
-In St. Louis County the criminal legal system was most likely to be implicated in both the causes of and solutions for rising violence.
-Across all three counties, the focus on criminal legal system responses may be due to the recognition that many short-term, evidence-based solutions to violence incorporate police interventions.
+In The Missoulian, stories discussing rising or persistent rates of violence primarily attributed these increases to root social causes, especially mental health issues and substance use.
+In comparison, the solutions presented were just as likely to rely on the criminal legal system as to target underlying causes.
+The focus on criminal legal system responses may be due to the recognition that many short-term, evidence-based solutions to violence incorporate police interventions.

 Although news coverage of violence is shaped by a variety of factors, these narratives hold significant sway over public perceptions of this issue.

 The local context plays a significant role in shaping how people define safety and their primary safety related concerns.
-This can be observed in the remainer of the report, which details a broad conceptualization of safety that draws on the perspectives of individuals across three counties, Throughout, we highlight how the meaning and prioritization of various components of a safe community varies across locales.
+This can be observed in the remainder of the report, which details a broad conceptualization of safety that draws on the perspectives of individuals across three counties.
+Throughout, we highlight how the meaning and prioritization of various components of a safe community varies across locales.